Amaterus1125/Freyja/README.md

 ## ✦ Why two backends?

-Vulkan is explicit and verbose by design — excellent for learning exactly what the GPU is doing, but slow to iterate with.
+Vulkan is explicit and verbose by design, excellent for learning exactly what the GPU is doing, but slow to iterate with.
 OpenGL trades that control for speed.
 Building both side by side keeps the Vulkan engine honest against a known-simple reference, while keeping iteration fast enough to actually experiment with ideas before committing them to the "real" backend.

 ---